 The beach is quite rocky, with larger rocks at the water’s edge.
 However, when the tide goes out, the ocean reveals a large sand bar.
 The sand is wonderful to walk on with bare feet.
 It’s a great spot for wading, once you get past the rocks.

-Arbutus Cove neighbors Hollydene Park, separated by rock when the tide is high.
+Arbutus Cove Beach neighbors Hollydene Park, separated by rock when the tide is high.
 At low tide, you can walk over to Hollydene Park, and enjoy the sandier side of the cove.

 11. Thetis Lake

-Thetis Lake is great for swimming and one of the best swimming spots in Victoria, BC.
+Thetis Lake is great for swimming and one of the best swimming spots in Victoria.
 In the summer, the water warms up enough that you’ll feel comfortable swimming for long periods.
 This is unlike the other ocean beaches, which have really cold water!
 The lake is also an extremely popular spot for kayaking, paddle boarding, and fishing.

 The park also has an extensive trail network, so you can explore both lakes and the surrounding forest.
 For a great view of the lakes, head up Seymour Hill on the east side of the park.
 The climb up Seymour Hill is short and extremely rewarding!

-Best Oceanfront Hotels in Victoria
+Best Oceanfront & Beachside Hotels in Victoria

 Oak Bay Beach Hotel – Top Choice

 The best thing about this hotel is the oceanfront gardens and heated mineral pools, complete with an oceanside firepit.
-You can soak in these awesome mineral pools while enjoying spectacular views of the ocean.
+You can soak in the awesome mineral pools while enjoying spectacular views of the ocean.
 It’ll almost be like you’re swimming in the ocean – but much warmer!

 This hotel has everything you need, from comfortable beds to amazing staff service.
 Not to mention, they have a restaurant with delicious food and a luxurious spa!
+You won’t regret a stay at this oceanfront hotel!

 With a tranquil location, a hot tub, hammocks, and amazingly comfortable rooms, you’ll spend your vacation here completely relaxed.
 This B&B even has a dock where you can sit and enjoy views over the lagoon.
 The dock is perfect for sunrises and sunsets!
 Also, you can borrow a kayak or bike from them to explore the lagoon waters and the city.